belgattitude/soluble-japha/doc/language_basics.md

     Coding Java from PHP is relatively similar to an equivalent pure Java code.
 To avoid confusion while developing you must keep aware that

-    1. Java support [method overloading](https://docs.oracle.com/javase/tutorial/java/javaOO/methods.html) for methods (and constructors).
+    1. Java support [overloading](https://docs.oracle.com/javase/tutorial/java/javaOO/methods.html) for methods (and constructors).
     2. PHP has a special notation for static method calls (::), Java does not (.).
     3. PHP refers to constants with '::', Java does not (.).